-Adopt Resolution No. 2023-0047, approving and authorizing the President/CEO to negotiate and execute a non-exclusive concession lease agreement with High Flying Foods to design, build and operate five (5) food and beverage unit locations in new Terminal 1 at San Diego International Airport with an operating term for each unit location not to exceed fifteen (15) years.
+Adopt Resolution No. 2023-0047, approving a non-exclusive lease agreement with High Flying Foods to design, build and operate five food and beverage locations in new Terminal 1 at San Diego International Airport for an operating term not to exceed fifteen (15) years and authorizing the President/CEO to take all necessary actions to execute the lease agreement.